 - Proper pipe routing.

-- Vents or other high point connections shall be opened to eliminate air from and plugged during test.
+- Vents or other high point connections shall be opened to eliminate air from and plugged during the test.

 - lines that are to receive a hydrostatic test.